KRC00112/Single-Tier-Web-Server-Infrastructure-using-Terraform/README.md

   public_key = file("infra-key.pub")
 }
 ```
-Create own key-pair using the `ssh-keygen` command and include the name of your own public and private keys in the configuration instead of `infra-key` and
+Create own key-pair using the `ssh-keygen` command and include the name of your own public and private keys in the configuration instead of `infra-key` and `infra-key.pub`

 ---